Our 2024 comparison of prices, location, reviews and facilities at the 15 Warner Leisure Hotels and Coastal Villages

 *At the time of typing, this includes free Isle of Wight ferry travel which is worth about £100-£200 depending on the time of year.

 So, based on our limited price comparison we can see a pretty wide range in prices at Warner Leisure Hotels.
-We searched about a year in advance and found that the two Suffolk resorts were about half the price of the newest resort (Heythrop Park in the Cotswolds which appears to be a flagship).
+We searched about a year in advance and found that the two Suffolk resorts were about £700 less than the newest resort (Heythrop Park in the Cotswolds, which appears to be a flagship).

 Which Warner Leisure Hotel has the grandest building and the most interesting history?